skulltech/aws-solutions-architect-associate-notes/README.md

 EBS volumes can only be attached to an EC2 instance in the __same Availability Zone__.

 __EBS snapshot creation__ — In usual scenarios EBS volume snapshots can be created at the same time it's in usage.
-But when using RAID configuraions, there are additional complexities and we should stop every IO operation and flush the cache before taking a snapshot.
+But when using RAID configurations, there are additional complexities and we should stop every IO operation and flush the cache before taking a snapshot.

 __Cloudwatch alarm actions__ can automatically start, stop or reboot EC2 instances based on alarms.